Almonds and Olivez

 Cabbage and Diabetes Mellitus

 Diabetes is a chronic non-communicable disease that is characterized by elevated blood glucose levels due to fluctuations in one’s metabolism of carbohydrates, proteins and fats (American Diabetes Association, 2018).
 Continuous research has shown that the prevalence of diabetes, particularly type 2, which is the most common form, is increasing worldwide at a very alarming rate (Uuh-Narvaez and Segura-Campos, 2021).
-If this supposedly ill-health tsunami is not controlled, this will become a very serious public health issue (Uuh-Narvaez and Segura-Campos, 2021).
-As such, the study of functional foods, including cabbage, is being observed as nutritional therapy for both the prevention and treatment of diabetes (Uuh-Narvaez and Segura-Campos, 2021).

-Cabbage has a high bioactive compound which research has shown can have a multi-targeted effect on glucose homeostatic regulation (Uuh-Narvaez and Segura-Campos, 2021).
+Cabbage has a highly bioactive compound which research has shown can have a multi-targeted effect on glucose homeostatic regulation (Uuh-Narvaez and Segura-Campos, 2021).
 This goes for both white and red cabbage varieties.
 Therefore, these types of vegetables have the potential to reduce the damage that can occur due to type 2 diabetes such as liver and kidney damage (Uuh-Narvaez and Segura-Campos, 2021).

-Additionally, cabbages bioactive compounds such as polyphenols, flavonoids, and phenolic acids, have been shown to have an anti-diabetic effect on the body (Ardalani et al., 2021; Uuh Narvaez & Segura Campos, 2020).
+Additionally, cabbage’s bioactive compounds such as polyphenols, flavonoids, and phenolic acids, have been shown to have an anti-diabetic effect on the body (Ardalani et al., 2021; Uuh Narvaez & Segura Campos, 2020).
 These bioactive compounds help to regulate glucose, which then prevents the hydrolyzing of enzymes (α-amylase and α-glucosidase), which slows the body’s uptake of glucose thus preventing postprandial hyperglycemia (Gothai et al., 2016).

 postprandial hyperglycemia refers to a spike in one’s blood sugar after eating a meal.
-If an individual is healthy (or has normal glucose tolerant), then the pancreas will always secrete some amount of insulin as well as enough in situations when spikes occur.
+If an individual is healthy (or has normal glucose tolerance), then the pancreas will always secrete some amount of insulin as well as enough in situations when spikes occur.
 However, if one suffers from diabetes (particularly, type 2), then there is a delay, which can then lead to postprandial hyperglycemia (Hiyoshi et. al. 2017).

 The consumption of cabbage may also be able to help with oxidative stress and obesity which are noted as underlying problems of type 2 diabetes (Jafet et al. 2021; Uuh-Narvarez & Segura, 2021).